Proportional Selection in Networks: Experimental Evaluation

 \subsection{Further Real-World Data}

-We analyze two additional real-world networks, each with nodes split into multiple categories.
-The first one is a network of Facebook pages, where nodes represent official pages and edges denote mutual likes~\citep{rozemberczki2019multiscale}.
+We analyze two additional networks, both relatively large and with nodes split into categories.
+The first is a network of Facebook pages, where nodes represent official pages and edges denote mutual likes~\citep{rozemberczki2019multiscale}.
 It includes pages from four categories: politicians, governmental organizations, TV shows, and companies.
-The second one is a CiteSeer network were nodes represent articles labeled with six academic categories~\citep{network_repository}.
-For both datasets, in \Cref{table:freqs-in-nets}, we report the $\ell_1$ distance between the vector of frequencies of different node labels in the outputs of our rules for $k \in \{10,20,50\}$ and the corresponding vector of frequencies for the entire network.

-Note that for the Facebook network and $k=10$, the distance of \bosrank is larger than that of \toprank, \mesrank, and \seqabsorbrank.
+The second is a CiteSeer network, where nodes represent articles labeled with academic categories~\citep{network_repository}.
+For both datasets, we report the $\ell_1$ distance between the vector of frequencies of different labels in the outputs of our rules and the corresponding vector for the entire network.
+We report results for $k=10, 20$ and $50$ in \Cref{table:freqs-in-nets_full}.
+For the rules based on Katz, the pattern is clear: \boskatz consistently achieves the minimum distances among Katz-based rules, while \meskatz always performs significantly better than \topkatz.
+For PageRank, \bosrank is almost always performing better than \mesrank and \toprank; with the exception of the Facebook network and $k=10$.
+There, the distance of \bosrank is larger than that of \toprank and \mesrank.
 Two factors might have resulted in that.
 First, for $k=10$, selecting one node instead of another may change the distance significantly, hence there is a high degree of randomness in the outcomes.
-Second, $0.79$ is not a particularly bad outcome, but the other rules, including \toprank, seem to perform quite well in this case.
-This is due to the fact that PageRank in itself gives somewhat proportional outcomes, which we discuss in detail in \Cref{app:conclusions}.
+Second, $0.79$ is not a bad outcome, but the other rules, including \toprank, seem to perform quite well in this particular case.
+This is due to the fact that PageRank in itself gives somewhat proportional outcomes, which we discuss in details in \Cref{sec:concl}.